ngaspar/sess/README.md

 }}
 ```

 Server event message headers only need to declare the content type as text/event-stream, and no cache control.
+An optional connection _retry_ timeout in milliseconds can also be included in the message.

 PHP server example:
 ```php